 An Open Geospatial Textbook

-David DiBiase with contributions by James L. Sloan, Ryan Baxter, Wesley Stroh, Beth Fletcher King, and many students
+David DiBiase with contributions by James L. Sloan II, Ryan Baxter, Wesley Stroh, Beth Fletcher King, and many students

 The Pennsylvania State University

 I wish to thank colleagues in the Dutton e-Education Institute who help me make this text, and all our online curricula, available.
-In collaboration with our friends at the e-Learning Institute of Penn State's College of Arts and Architecture, Elizabeth Bailey and Martin Gutowski have been particularly instrumental in catapulting our professional practice into the present.
-I am grateful for the thousands of students who have traversed this text over the past fifteen years, and who continue to challenge me and my team to improve it.
+I'm grateful to the thousands of students who have traversed this text over the years, and who continue to challenge me and my team to improve it.

 The National Science Foundation's Digital Libraries in the Classroom program supported portions of this work.